zeeguu/CHI18-Paper/data/HOW-TO.md

 # Analyze the Data with Zeeguu-Core

-It's a simple two-step thing:
+First you must [Import the Data in a local MySQL database](https://github.com/zeeguu-ecosystem/CHI18-Paper/blob/master/data/HOW-TO.md#import-the-data-in-a-local-mysql-database) as described above.
+Then it's a simple two-step thing:
 1. First you install zeeguu core in this /data folder.
 2. Then you analyze!